dynverse/dyngen/cran-comments.md

 * Fixed description (package name in quote, added copyright information)
 * Added executable examples to Rd files of each exported function
+* Added donttest to examples which take too long to run
+* Added \value tags to exported functions.

 # dyngen 0.4.0
 Initial release of dyngen on CRAN.